Syedinam67/PNEUMOINA-DETECTION-USING-CNN/README.md

 Performance Metrics: Includes confusion matrix, classification report, and ROC curve for detailed performance evaluation.
 Real-Time Predictions: Provides instant predictions with confidence scores for uploaded X-ray image

+### Dataset
+The dataset used for this project is the Chest X-Ray Images (Pneumonia) dataset available on Robo flow.
+It contains:

+Training Set: Images used for training the CNN.
+Validation Set: Images used for hyperparameter tuning.
+Test Set: Images used to evaluate the model's performance.